Garfield Re-2 prepares to lift universal mask mandate

 A new board proposal, which the district is currently addressing with its legal counsel and Garfield County Public Health officials, says students will not be required to wear masks on school premises.
 Instead, mask wearing will be “highly recommended,” while following any exposure to COVID-19, students and staff will “have the option” to quarantine.

-The proposal follows a recent discussion by Garfield County Commissioners regarding COVID-19 protocols.
-The discussion ultimately left pandemic protocol policy up to local school districts, as it has been throughout the entire pandemic
+The proposal follows a recent discussion by the Garfield County commissioners regarding COVID-19 protocols.
+The discussion ultimately left pandemic protocol policy up to local school districts, as it has been throughout the entire pandemic.

 Disposable masks, however, will remain available at all district buildings.